 - What do I need to tell them?

 - What will be interesting to them?

-- What can you teach them?
+- What can I teach them?

 - What will keep them focused?

-- In your talk, describe the essentials colorfully and choose your weapons i.e. text, images and animations wisely (see above).
+Answer these questions and boil your slides down to the very essentials.
+In your talk, describe the essentials colorfully and use your weapons, i.e. text, images, and animations wisely (see above).

 - Know your slides inside out.

 - Speak with confidence—loud and clear.

 - Speak at a steady pace, better too slow than too fast.